 Studies based entirely on health record data, without any direct patient contact, can often receive expedited review, or if only de-identified data is requested, may not need IRB approval at all.
 In general, studies should request the minimum data needed to answer the research questions.
 Please consider which category of data will be necessary for your study: de-identified, limited data set, identified data without chart review, and identified data including chart review.
 Select the most limited category of data that will suffice for your study and then follow the instructions for obtaining the necessary approvals.

 Studies that require actual dates of service and/or 5 digit zip codes, but that don’t need other personal identifiers and don’t need free-text notes or reports may request a “limited data set,” which is de-identified except for the potential inclusion of service dates and/or 5 digit ZIP Codes.
+There are alternatives to using actual dates -- using dates relative to some patient-specific event (e.g. tagging events using the days since the patient's first office visit), or by using dates that are offset for each patient by a random number of days up to a year.
+However, the data set will still be considered "limited" (not de-identified) with these methods.
 It should be noted that the service dates and ZIP Codes in limited data constitute PHI, and if this data is compromised, UCLA Health is required to formally assess the potential for re-identification, and breach notification to patients may be required.

 Studies that need to make use of use patient identifiers and/or free-text notes or reports, but that don’t require human review of the full medical record, should request an identified data extract.